 Python developers are in high demand – not only because the language is very popular and widely used, but mostly due to the fact that Python became a solution in many different areas.
 From web applications to data science and machine learning.
 However, this is not enough to master only the language.
 Surprisingly, that could be the easiest step in becoming a Python developer.

-What is the Python programming language?
+Python programming language?

 Basic understanding of front-end technologies